Have you wanted to make a Dress Form Christmas tree but been a little intimidated about doing it?

 We chose this used form because we liked the leather like material and the color was perfect for a fall theme.
 We also like the decorative neck cap.
 If yours does not have a decorative neck cap you can attach a finial that is used for drapery rods.

-If you buy a used form and it has stains or is not the color you want, you can always conceal it by putting a jacket or camisole on it.
-Or draping it completely in fabric.
+If you buy a used form and it has stains or is not the color you want, you can always conceal it with a a jacket or camisole or a dress form cover.

 The next step is to purchase a tomato cage in the desired size you want.
 As you can see from the photo even though the two cages are pretty similar in height, the circumference is different as well as the spacing between each row.